 Harder Than The Rock

-Cimarons are UK music industry legends who've worked with reggae-royalty including Toots & the Maytals, Bob Marley, Jimmy Cliff, Ken Boothe, Lee 'Scratch' Perry and even made an album with Paul McCartney during the 1980s, but they've been hugely under-recognised when it comes to their own music, impact and legacy.
+Industry legends, Cimarons worked with reggae-royalty Bob Marley, Toots & the Maytals, Jimmy Cliff, Lee 'Scratch' Perry and even Paul McCartney, but have been hugely under-recognised when it comes to their own music, impact and legacy.

 Director: Mark Warmington